dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/bootstrapping.rst

 Bootstrapping
 -------------

 OpenCSW uses a tool named pkgutil on top of the Solaris packaging utilities to automatically download, install and update packages.
-This has to be installed manually once, after that all maintenance is done via pkgutil.
+It needs to be installed manually once, after that all maintenance is done via pkgutil.

 On a Solaris 10 system, you can use the capacity of pkgadd to download